Regularization in Machine Learning

 Overfitting is a phenomenon that occurs when a Machine Learning model is constraint to training set and not able to perform well on unseen data.

-This article focus on L1 and L2 regularisation.
+This article focus on L1 and L2 regularization.

-A regression model which uses L1 Regularisation technique is called LASSO(Least Absolute Shrinkage and Selection Operator) regression.
+A regression model which uses L1 Regularization technique is called LASSO(Least Absolute Shrinkage and Selection Operator) regression.

-A regression model that uses L2 regularisation technique is called Ridge regression.
+A regression model that uses L2 regularization technique is called Ridge regression.

 Lasso Regression adds “absolute value of magnitude” of coefficient as penalty term to the loss function(L).